yinfredyue/MIT6.828-old/Labs/lab1/README.md

 Read the content on ELF format very carefully.

 ### Exercise 5
+**Answer**
 Did not fully understand.
 Of course dismatching the link address and load address would cause problem.

 ### Exercise 6
+Examine the 8 words of memory at 0x00100000 at the point the BIOS enters the boot loader, and then again at the point the boot loader enters the kernel.
+Why are they different?
+What is there at the second breakpoint?

+**Answer**
 When BIOS starts, memory location starting from `0x100000` are not used and the content at that address is all 0's.
 When boot loader enters the kernel, there are some contents are address `0x100000`.
 Clearly this is because the kernel is loaded into the memory.
 This is also explained in xv6 book: `The memory from 0xa0000 to 0x100000 is typically littered with device memory regions, and the xv6 kernel expects to be placed at 0x100000`.

 ### Exercise 7
+**Answer**
 Kernel code is usually linked and executed at a *high* virtual address, in order to leave the lower part of the virtual memory space to the user programs.
 However, many machines do not have enough physical memory and thus virtual memory is introduced.
 This switch from directly using physical memory address to using virtual memory address is achieved by setting the `CP0_PG` flag in `kern/entry.S`.
 Once `CR0_PG` is set, memory references are virtual addresses that get translated by the virtual memory hardware to physical addresses.
 At this point, only 4MB are mapped: virtual addresses in the range `0xf0000000` through `0xf0400000` are mapped to physical addresses `0x00000000` through `0x00400000`.
 Virtual addresses `0x00000000` through `0x00400000` are ALSO mapped to physical addresses `0x00000000` through `0x00400000`.
 Any virtual address that is not in one of these two ranges will cause a hardware exception which, since we haven't set up interrupt handling yet, will cause QEMU to dump the machine state and exit.